Introduction

 Conclusion

-The short version: another name for a play is drama, a term that captures the essence of theatrical action while also encompassing the written text and its broader literary context.
+To keep it short, another name for a play is drama, a term that captures the essence of theatrical action while also encompassing the written text and its broader literary context.
 Whether you refer to a classic Greek tragedy, a modern experimental piece, or a Shakespearean comedy, understanding the subtle differences between “play,” “drama,” “script,” and related terms enriches both your appreciation of theater and your ability to communicate about it clearly.
 By recognizing these nuances, readers can engage more deeply with theatrical works, discuss them intelligently, and appreciate the rich linguistic heritage that shapes how we